Appearance & Reality > The Lord Jesus Christ > Truly rich

 12 “Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.

-The passage lists those who are blessed and it has to do with the good attitude and qualities within them, for example, those who hunger and thirst for righteousness, those who are merciful and those who are pure in heart.
-And those who are persecuted because of their faith in Christ have their reward in heaven
+The Beatitudes lists those who are blessed, and it has to do with the good attitudes and qualities within them.
+Those who hunger and thirst for righteousness, those who are merciful and pure in heart, and those who are persecuted because of their faith in Christ, shall have their reward in heaven.

 We may think that we do not have the same lifestyle as the rich man and are therefore not like him.
-This does not mean the truths in this parable do not apply to us.
+But this does not mean the truths in this parable do not apply to us.

-This parable is told in sharp contrast—the very wealthy man daily living in great splendour and the very poor Lazarus starving and afflicted with severe sores.
+This parable is told in sharp contrast – the very wealthy man living in great splendour and the very poor Lazarus starving and afflicted with severe sores.
 This is to help us see more clearly the issues involved.
-It does not mean that we must be exactly like the rich man or Lazarus for the issues to apply to us.
+We need not be exactly like the rich man or Lazarus for the truths and spiritual principles to apply to us.

 This parable warns us against any form of self-indulgence.
 We may not be indulging ourselves the way the rich man did, but is our attitude towards material things shaped by the world?
-Are we using these things in the spirit of discipleship, in a manner that befits children of God?
-Is our fellowship with God superficial and our spiritual appetite dull because we are preoccupied with these things and because of our indulgence in the things of this world?
+Are we indulging in the things of this world such that our fellowship with God is superficial and our spiritual appetite dull?
+Or are we using the things of the world in the spirit of true discipleship, in a manner that befits God's children?

 This parable also raises the issue of compassion.
-We may not treat others the way the rich man treated poor Lazarus.
-But do we have a true heart of compassion and consideration for others?
-Do we have a genuine concern for those in need or do we only pay lip service?
+We may not treat others the way the rich man treated poor Lazarus, but do we have a true heart of compassion and consideration for others?
+Do we have genuine concern for those in need or do we only pay lip service?

 True security and well-being come about when we walk well with the Lord.
-Our earthly circumstances will not always be favourable even when we are walking well with Him and He is pleased with us.
-But we can rejoice in the Lord even in the most adverse of circumstances.
-We will seek to learn what the Lord desires to teach us and we will not be discouraged.
-Instead, there will be a sense of true well-being and an increased sense of confidence in Him.
+Our earthly circumstances may not always be favourable, even when we are walking well with Him.
+But we need not be discouraged.
+We can still rejoice in the Lord, and seek to learn what He desires to teach us.
+When we do that, we will experience true well-being and have proper basis for true confidence in Him.

-Are we deeply conscious of the spiritual and eternal realm in the way we view people and situations, and in the way we go through each day?
+Are we deeply conscious of the spiritual and eternal realm when we view people and situations, and in the way we go through each day?
 How do we spend our time and channel our energy?
 How do we make decisions and respond to people and issues?

 We have only this one opportunity in our life on earth.
-Every moment that we live is important; we cannot re-live it.
-We must make the most of our life.
-We must live it well.
-Any regrets in eternity would be futile.
+Every moment of our life is important.
+We cannot re-live it.
+We must live our life well and make the most of it.
+Any regret in eternity would be futile.

 1 Surely God is good to Israel,